MuchHair/PD-Net/README.md

 Polysemy Deciphering Network for Robust Human-Object Interaction Detection （[[Extended version paper](https://arxiv.org/pdf/2008.02918.pdf)] [[Code]](https://github.com/MuchHair/PD-Net-Extended-Version))

 ## Getting Startted
-For now We provide the model and evaluation on V-COCO database in b1 branch.
+For now we provide the model and evaluation on V-COCO database in b1 branch.
 The remaining parts will be available soon.